United States: Patent litigation

-An attorney for a district court case must be admitted in the federal district court where the case is being heard, which typically requires membership in the local state bar.
+An attorney for a district court case must be admitted in the federal district court where the case is being heard.
 The PTAB requires attorneys appearing before it to be admitted to the USPTO, which in turn requires a suitable science or technology degree and to have passed a patent bar exam.
 Attorneys who are not admitted in a district court or to the USPTO may appear pro hac vice.
 ITC admission is available to qualified US attorneys.

 Q: To what extent is forum selection possible in your jurisdiction?

-Within the federal district court system, lawsuits can be filed in any district court venue where the accused infringer is either incorporated or has a ‘regular and established place of business’.
-This latter phrase is the subject of many disputes but appears to require some employees and a bricks-and-mortar presence.
+Within the federal district court system, lawsuits can be filed in any district court venue where the accused infringer is either incorporated or has a “regular and established place of business”.
+The latter phrase is the subject of many disputes but appears to require some employees and a brick-and-mortar presence.
 Even if the venue is proper, the accused infringer may still seek to move the case to another jurisdiction based on factors such as the location of witnesses and other related cases.
-Venue is often hotly disputed, because some venues are considered favourable to patent owners, while others are considered favourable to accused infringers.
-Accused infringers often try to secure their favoured venue by filing declaratory judgment actions.
-It is commonplace for accused infringers to file a validity challenge in the PTAB.
-Although invalidation rates have recently seen a slight drop, the PTAB is still considered more welcoming of invalidity arguments than district courts.
-Timing is often key to whether a PTAB challenge will be effective or will even be heard.
-Some district courts will not stay their cases if a PTAB challenge does not shortly follow an accusation of infringement, and the PTAB may also decline to hear cases that are running well behind parallel infringement proceedings.
-There are also relatively strict requirements to file PTAB cases within a year after a lawsuit against an accused infringer.

-Because ITC proceedings are procedurally intensive and operate on a fast track, district court cases are stayed while the ITC case is resolved.
-Although PTAB cases are not typically stayed, due to the similar time to decision of ITC cases and PTAB cases, and the fact that an ITC accusation of infringement typically precedes a PTAB challenge to validity, an ITC complainant (ie, the patent owner) can often obtain a favourable ITC decision prior to resolution of the accused infringer’s PTAB validity challenge.
+Because ITC proceedings are procedurally intensive and operate on a fast-track basis, district court cases are stayed while the ITC case is resolved.
+Although PTAB cases are not typically denied for parallel ITC cases, an ITC complainant (ie, the patent owner) can often obtain a favourable ITC decision prior to the resolution of the accused infringer’s PTAB validity challenge.

-Pre-trial discovery is freely allowed on relevant subjects and is generally quite burdensome in both district court and ITC proceedings.
+Pretrial discovery is freely allowed and is generally burdensome in both district court and ITC proceedings.
 The strict timetables of ITC cases significantly increase the net discovery burden in the ITC.
-Discovery rules require disclosure of even highly confidential information, although critical technical data such as schematics, source code and clinical data are often available only in protected environments.
-Both the district courts and the ITC employ protective orders to allow for free exchange of information between the attorneys acting for the litigants.
+Discovery rules require disclosure of even highly confidential information, although critical technical data (eg, schematics, source code and clinical data) are often available only in protected environments.
+District courts and the ITC employ protective orders to allow for the free exchange of information between the attorneys acting for the litigants.

 Discovery in the PTAB is limited, with document discovery allowed only under special circumstances.